makusan8/kubernetes/README.md

 Now, we can run kubectl command without sudo.

-Let's verify our node :
+- Let's check our node :

 ```
 # check the nodes